Probing QCD Phase Structure by Baryon Multiplicity Distribution: Constructing the canonical partition functions

+Figure\ref{Fig:FreezeOut} shows the obtained $\xi$ together with that obtained by freeze-out analysis in Refs.\cite{Cleymans2006} and \cite{Alba2014}.
+Errors in $\xi$ due to the breaking of the relation Eq.(\ref{Eq:CP}) are less than one percent for all colliding energies.
+Note that we use here only the multiplicity data and the charge-parity symmetry relation (\ref{Eq:CP}).

-We assume that the net-proton multiplicity data are approximately propotional to those of the baryon.
-The proportionality factor has no effect on any of the results reported in this paper.
-This approximation is justified if (i) after the freeze-out, the net-proton number is effectively constant, or (ii) a created fireball is approximately iso-neutral.
+We assume that the net-proton multiplicity data are approximately proportional to those of the baryon\footnote{ The proportionality factor has no effect on any of the results reported in this paper.}.
+This approximation is justified if (i) after the chemical freeze-out, the net-proton number is effectively constant, or (ii) a created fireball is approximately isoneutral.
+See also Sec.3 in Ref.\cite{LuoActPhyPol}.